Defining Quantum Games: Quantum Physics and Games

-Quantum physics is a theory stemming from the need to describe the world at the very smallest of scales.
-Quantum physics refers to the subatomic scales of the smallest particles, atoms, electrons, protons and photons and describes fundamentally probabilistic phenomena we are not able to witness in our everyday lives \cite{busch1995, zeilinger1999}.
-Still, without quantum physical phenomena we would not have lasers, transistors, superconducting materials and therefore things like the modern day tiny computers we have in our mobile phones and smart watches.
+Quantum physics deals with the subatomic scales of the smallest particles—atoms, electrons, protons, and photons — and describes fundamentally probabilistic phenomena that we do not observe in our everyday lives \cite{busch1995, zeilinger1999}.
+Still, without quantum physical phenomena, we would not have lasers, transistors, superconducting materials, or modern-day innovations like the tiny computers we have in our mobile phones and smartwatches.

-The development of quantum technologies, technologies that rely on quantum physical phenomena like superposition and entanglement, has made its way from the labs towards big markets by creating controllable macroscale devices that realise quantum phenomena \cite{dowling2003, deutsch2020}.
-Quantum superposition is a phenomenon, where a quantum mechanical object is able to exhibit multiple states, or qualities at the same time.
-Quantum entanglement describes the endogenous property of two or more quantum objects acting inherently as a single whole.
+The development of \textit{quantum technologies} -- technologies which rely on quantum physical phenomena -- began its theoretical foundation in the early 1900s and is now at the stage of entering large markets with devices that allow for the manipulation of quantum phenomena with unprecedented precision and fault tolerance \cite{dowling2003, deutsch2020, acharya2024}.
+One such phenomenon is quantum superposition, in which a quantum mechanical object can exhibit multiple states or qualities simultaneously.
+Another is quantum entanglement, which describes the inherent property of two or more quantum objects acting as a single entity, with their measurement values implicating strong correlations.

-A lot of recent attention in this area has focused specifically on quantum computers, computers whose computing power relies heavily on these and other quantum physical phenomena \cite{benioff1980, deutsch1985, divincenzo1998, divincenzo2000, nielsen2002, ladd2010}.
-The basic units for a quantum computer are quantum bits, \textit{qubits}.
-Qubits work in a fundamentally different way than bits as it is possible to manipulate and control their states and take advantage of properties like quantum entanglement and quantum superposition in a computational process.
+Recent attention has focused specifically on quantum computers, which rely on these and other quantum physical phenomena for their computing power \cite{benioff1980, deutsch1985, divincenzo2000, preskill2023quantum, nofer2023quantum}.
+The basic units for a quantum computer are quantum bits, or \textit{qubits}.
+Qubits operate fundamentally differently from classical bits, as their states can be manipulated and controlled to exploit properties like quantum entanglement and quantum superposition in computational processes \cite{nielsen2010}.
+This is the unique advantage of quantum computing over classical computation.